Covenant (biblical): Genesis 15

+Genesis 17

 Covenants in biblical times were often sealed by severing an animal, with the implication that the party who breaks the covenant will suffer a similar fate.
 In Hebrew, the verb meaning to seal a covenant translates literally as "to cut".
 It is presumed by Jewish scholars that the removal of the foreskin symbolically represents such a sealing of the covenant.